DataCircles/talking_data_fraud_detection/team2widskaggle/README.md

 * train_vs_test_EDA - EDA on full train and test datasets

 ### feature_eng
-* train_feature_engineering - code to create aggregate click count features for 2 and 3 feature groupings with annotations
+* train_feature_engineering - Code to create aggregate click count features for 2 and 3 feature groupings with annotations
-* test_feature_engineering - code to create the same features for the test set
+* test_feature_engineering - Code to create the same features for the test set

 ### train_predict
-* creating_train_val_data - code to create training and validation datasets
+* creating_train_val_data - Code to create training and validation datasets
-* test_model_run - code to do practice run of model using lightGBM
+* test_model_run - Code to do practice run of model using lightGBM
-* train_interactions - training model with interaction terms between features
+* train_interactions - Training model with interaction terms between features
-* train_agg_counts - training model with features engineered in feature_eng folder. **Note: This script has some notes on lessons learned and next steps at the end**
+* train_agg_counts - Training model with features engineered in feature_eng folder. **Note: This script has some notes on lessons learned and next steps at the end**